14 symptoms to look for after an elderly person falls

 Often, when someone has a bump or fall, this can cause substantial bruising.
 This indicates there are broken blood vessels under the skin.
 Bruising can also imply more severe injuries, including sprains, strains or internal bleeding.

-Elderly skin is more prone to bruising due to thinning skin and fragile blood vessels underneath the skin.
+Due to thinner skin and fragile blood vessels beneath the surface, elderly skin is more prone to bruising.
 Therefore, elderly people are more likely to experience bruising after a fall.
 If the bruising is significant and painful and covers a large area, you should seek medical advice to determine if it requires attention.

 3. Cuts or lacerations

-Depending on the surroundings and the cause of a fall, an elderly person may encounter sharp objects which could lead to cuts or skin lacerations.
+Depending on the surroundings and the cause of a fall, an elderly person may have encountered sharp objects, such as gravel or stones, which could lead to cuts or skin lacerations.
 Serious cuts or lacerations may require medical intervention and stitches to stop the bleeding.
 If a laceration is deep enough, it could cause muscle, nerve or soft tissue damage.
 Prompt medical treatment can reduce the risk of infection, help reduce scarring and encourage faster healing.

 4. Limited movement